Today's post, Overcoming Addiction – A Recovering Addict's Perspective, is unique.

 I went to great lengths to prove to my psychiatrist that I had ADHD (attention deficit hyperactivity disorder) to get a prescription for Adderall.
 Adderall is a combination drug containing four salts of the two enantiomers of amphetamine.
 You don’t need to be a chemist to see the similarities of these drugs.

 I want to write about this so that people are aware of the addictive nature of these drugs.

 Yeah, I fooled my doc into prescribing it to me, so I had a backup when I was out of the street drug.
 And yeah, some people genuinely have ADHD and are helped by these drugs.
 However, I believe that these meds get overprescribed.

 Check out these two articles for some disturbing statistics:

 Not so fun fact: Hitler and German soldiers used meth during WWII.

 How did you finally quit?
 What motivated you?

 In the last two years leading up to my bottom, I was also in an abusive relationship.
-He was one of my drug dealers so you can see the intertwined web here.
+He was one of my drug dealers so that you can see the intertwined web here.
 Breaking away from this relationship was hard.

 One night, in what I see as my darkest hour, I had a vision and saw three distinct paths: